piotrkulpinski/chapman/README.md

 ## Tasks

-Hawker *src* folder consists of four main directories (these have their equivalents as Gulp tasks.)
+Chapman *src* folder consists of four main directories (these have their equivalents as Gulp tasks.)
 Let's find out what kind of stuff can be put to each of them and what will happen if you do this.

 ### templates

 HTML files compiled using [Twig](http://twig.sensiolabs.org) template engine.
 Thanks to Twig, templates can be divided into partials and later included in main HTML files.
 Partials (files with *_* prefix in their name) will not be copied to compiled target.
-Hawker uses [Twig.js](https://github.com/justjohn/twig.js) which means you can use basically all the functionalities from its original PHP implementation.
+Chapman uses [Twig.js](https://github.com/justjohn/twig.js) which means you can use basically all the functionalities from its original PHP implementation.
 At the end, files are prettified with JS Prettify library to ensure consistency in the output.

 ### scripts

 Directory with JavaScript files.
-Hawker has Browserify support built in, so you can use it out of the box.
+Chapman has Browserify support built in, so you can use it out of the box.
 You can also write JS code using ECMAScript 6 as it's also supported by default.

 ### styles